Input files¶

 Verification of a mapping¶

-tag should match the molecule name in the reference
+Note that the ident tag should match the molecule name in the reference

 system.
 A common mistake occurs when beads have wrong names.
 In this case,

-can be used in order to identify the atoms which are read in
+the tool csg_dump can be used in order to identify the atoms which are read in

-.
+from a topology file .tpr.
 This tool displays the atoms in the

-format residue id:residue name:atom name
+format residue id:residue name:atom name.
+For multicomponent

 systems, it might happen that molecules are not identified correctly.